vighneshiyer/vighneshiyer.com/content/research/blog/2025_04-tesla_fsd_is_here.md

   - Just watch and observe
 - https://www.youtube.com/watch?v=CE_faqY_P4Q (Some outstanding issues with Tesla FSD in China that need to be addressed. | Tesla FSD in China)
   - Good review of 3 clips where FSD stalled when it could have kept going
+- https://www.youtube.com/watch?v=XpS3Zj5E1gE ( Tesla FSD can drive in the jungle as long as there's a road. | Tesla FSD in China )
+  - Pure vision end to end algorithm continues to generalize even in foreign terrain
+  - Chinese video data isn't available for training in America.
+Makes some difference for city driving quirks, but overall not a problem, and already outperforms domestic systems.
+  - Waymo with its largely rule based + sensor fusion algorithm cannot cope with such scenarios.
+When they realize that to generalize further, they must go end to end, they will have to accept a massive performance drop before they claw their way back after many months of training.
+  - Musk is quite pragmatic too.
+Tesla launched Dojo, but it is still hardly used in any training workloads with the ramp just beginning.
+In the meantime, due to pragmatism, he has the largest NVIDIA clusters on the planet.
+Google isn't so pragmatic - how much 'dogfooding' will Waymo have to endure with TPUs?
+Google has large NVIDIA clusters too, but internally they try hard to use their huge TPU devops and compiler teams so ML engineers can use their own hardware.
+  - Dojo v2/v3 seem iffy at this point too.
+Hard to believe they can match NVIDIA's great scaling trends while staying cost competitive and building the suitable compiler infrastructure too.